 The Metropolitan Auto Dealers Association is a 100 year old non-profit trade association that exists to serve and promote the franchised new motor vehicle dealers of metro Oklahoma City.
 Established May 4, 1916, MADA currently has over 57 members representing 39 car lines.
 MADA produces the annual Oklahoma City International Auto Show each March and the Auto Show at the Oklahoma State Fair each September.
 The Organization offers educational seminars, publications and dealer events to member dealers.

 The Association also has its own charitable foundation, Car Dealers Care Foundation, whose mission is to assist individuals and organizations who are in need of charitable, educational and medical support.
 Funds are raised from new car dealers and its charity golf tournament held every May.

-MADA is the authority for the new automobile market in the metro area.
-Sales figures for new and used vehicles are collected and published by MADA.
+Franchised new auto dealership sales figures for new and used vehicles are collected and published by MADA.
 This valuable Information is available for a reasonable fee.

 A History of the Auto Show

 Over one hundred sixteen years ago, May 1900, J.H.
 Everest, an up-and-coming young lawyer, ordered the first automobile in Oklahoma City from the Mobile Steamer Company in Chicago.
 Five years later, there were two car dealers in Oklahoma City, Jeffries Auto Co. at 207 W. California and Oklahoma Auto Company at 124 W. Grand.
 By 1910, there were ten dealerships all located within a six block area selling lines like Stoddard-Dayton, Winton Six, Chalmers, Flanders, Franklins, Maxwells, EMF, Sellers, Ford and Cadillac.